 - Gen. Matthew Ridgway: Replaced MacArthur and took command of the forces in Korea.

-The U.S. involvement is limited until August 1964 when North Vietnamese boats attacked the USS Maddox in the Gulf of Tonkin.
-President Lyndon Johnson sends in airstrikes, which end in US pilot Everett Alvarez Jr. becoming a POW.
-The Gulf of Tonkin Resolution is passed by Congress, allowing the president to use all measures.
+U.S. involvement was limited until August 1964, when North Vietnamese boats attacked the USS Maddox in the Gulf of Tonkin.
+President Lyndon Johnson ordered airstrikes in retaliation, which ended with U.S. pilot Everett Alvarez Jr. becoming a prisoner of war.
+The U.S. Congress passed the Gulf of Tonkin Resolution, allowing President Johnson to take all necessary measures to use military force in Southeast Asia, including responding to attacks against U.S. forces and preventing any further aggression in the region.

-In March of 1965, U.S. troops enter Vietnam.
-Operation Rolling Thunder begins the continuous bombing of North Vietnam and the Ho Chi Minh Trail.
-Over the next year, the U.S. continues to increase the number of troops in the region.
-After many battles, the North Vietnamese Army and Viet Minh begin the Tet Offensive in January 1968.
-Attacks are launched in cities across South Vietnam, including Saigon and the invasion of the US Embassy.
-The Tet Offensive marks the turning point in the war and begins the gradual withdrawal of U.S. troops from Vietnam.
+In March 1965, U.S. troops entered Vietnam.
+Operation Rolling Thunder began the continuous bombing of North Vietnam and the Ho Chi Minh Trail.
+Over the next year, the U.S. continued to increase the number of troops in the region.
+After many battles, the North Vietnamese Army and Viet Minh began the Tet Offensive in January 1968.
+Attacks were launched in cities across South Vietnam, including Saigon and the invasion of the U.S. Embassy.
+The Tet Offensive marked the turning point in the war and began the gradual withdrawal of U.S. troops from Vietnam.

-After taking backlash about the war, Johnson withdraws from the election.
-With promises of ending the draft and restoring peace, Richard Nixon takes the presidency in November 1968.
-As Nixon takes office, the U.S. pushes for Vietnamization, giving South Vietnam more responsibility in the war.
+After taking backlash about the war, Johnson withdrew from the election.
+With promises of ending the draft and restoring peace, Richard Nixon took the presidency in November 1968.
+As Nixon took office, the U.S. pushed for "Vietnamization," giving South Vietnam more responsibility in the war.

-In January 1973, U.S. troops withdrew from Vietnam and POWs were released when an agreement was reached, effectively ending the war for the U.S. The end of the war came in April 1975 in Saigon, when South Vietnam surrendered to the North.
+In January 1973, U.S. troops withdrew from Vietnam and POWs were released when an agreement was reached, effectively ending the war for the U.S. The war concluded with the fall of Saigon on April 30, 1975, leading to the reunification of North and South Vietnam under Communist control.

 Important Figures and Events of the Vietnam War